aalykiot/dune/README.md

 - [x] `close()`: Closes the database connection.
 - [x] `isOpen`: Whether the database is currently open or not.

+> To use an in-memory database, the path should be the special name `:memory:`.

 #### `sqlite.Statement`

 - [x] `run(...params?)`: Executes a prepared statement and returns the resulting changes.